 The capacity utilization rate for our sawmill production facility in Chile was 97% in 2006 compared to 100% in 2005.
 The capacity utilization rate for our finger-joint moulding production facilities in Chile was 91% in 2006 compared to 86% in 2005.
 The capacity utilization rate for our solid wood doors production facilities in Chile was 91% in 2006 compared to 93% in 2005.
 The capacity utilization rate for our particle board production facilities in Chile was 91% in 2006 compared to 87% in 2005.
 The capacity utilization rate for our MDF production facilities in Chile was 100% in 2006, the same as in 2005.
-The capacity utilization rate for our MDF moulding production facilities in Chile was 83% in 2006 compared to 64% in 2005.
+The capacity utilization rate for our MDF moulding production facilities in Chile was 100% in 2006.
 It is important to note that actual production can exceed capacity because capacity is estimated assuming an average board thickness and actual board thickness may vary.